Making a deposit

 Contact your member library to discuss options if you publish in a different format.

 An optional cover image can be uploaded as a separate file at the time of deposit.
 This image will be displayed as a thumbnail beside the file in Trove and member library catalogues.
+The addition of a unique cover image for every deposit/issue is encouraged for improved accessibility in Trove.

 You can upload .jpg, .jpeg, .tif or .tiff format cover images with an RGB colour profile.
 (While the NED system will accept images with a CMYK colour profile, it cannot currently display them online.
 You can edit the colour profile of your cover images using image processing software such as Photoshop.)